 As your base becomes better and better equipped, you start to have access to powerful augmentations.
 If you’re familiar with Deus Ex: Mankind Divided, XCOM will make you feel right at home.

-Your engineering team is working hard to provide you with the equipment you need to win the battle against the aliens, while you are working hard to find the optimal way of putting that equipment to good use.
+Your engineering team will work hard to provide you with the equipment you need to win the battle against the aliens, while you will need to work hard and find the optimal way of putting said equipment to good use.

-Overall, XCOM: Enemy Unknown is one of the best TBS games on Steam.
+Overall, XCOM: Enemy Unknown is one of the best TBS games on Steam and a great game to pick up if you’re a lover of games like Stellaris.

 4. StarCraft 2

 StarCraft 2 is one of the best RTS games ever made.
-However, unlike some of the other titles on this list, this one was specifically designed for PvP.
+However, unlike some of the other titles on this list, this game was specifically designed with PvP in mind.
+This game came out in 2010 and still looks incredible to this day.

-SC2 was released in 2010 but it still looks amazing, even by today’s standards.
 The game has a brilliant single-player campaign, beautiful music, and a captivating story full of memorable characters.
-So even if you’re not interested in its competitive side, playing it is totally worth it.
+So even if you’re not interested in its competitive side, playing it is still worth it.

 In StarCraft 2, PvP matches usually last anywhere between 5 and 30 minutes, depending on how strong the players are relative to each other.
 You can choose between 3 races: Terran, Zerg, and Protoss.
 Each of them is completely unique but the strategic principles are the same.